StasPlatonov/telegram-multibot/README.md

 # tg-multibot
 Multi-purpose Telegram bot

 Important!
 It is not a ready-to-complile project.
+Can be used for technology information.

 Functions:
 1. Comiing soon movies list from kinopoisk.ru (Russia specific)